Two women in a painting class

 Paint Color: How to Get It Right

 Avoid costly mistakes when choosing a new paint color for your home!
 Explore how to choose the right paint color and how the lighting in stores differs from the lighting in your home.
-We will discuss how to incorporate the new types of light bulbs and use 2024 paint colors.
+We will discuss how to incorporate the new types of light bulbs and use the newest paint colors.
 Instructor: GraceAnn Simoni

 Use What You Have to Decorate!